Location: Southern Romania

 The nearby village of Horezu is home to one of the biggest pottery centres in Romania.
 Nearly a century ago, local nuns taught the villagers how to make and paint pottery, and ever since, people have come from far and wide to get their hands on Horezu's ceramic.

-Nearby in Hobita, the birthplace of Constantin Brancusi, you can visit the house in which the sculptor spent his childhood; it now houses a small museum dedicated to the master.
-The house preserves the original architecture and accessories (the bed, the cellar and the well).
+Nearby in Hobita, the birthplace of Constantin Brancusi, you can visit the house in which the sculptor spent his childhood; now home to a small museum dedicated to the universally acclaimed sculptor.
+The house preserves the original architecture, furniture and household items.
 The village is also home to the national sculpture camp "Brancusiana".

 Bucharest has numeros drama theatre and concert venues.